-The MAIDENS application attempts to combine these three distinct classes of functionality:
+The MAIDENS application combines these three distinct classes of functionality:

 Score notation: the ability of putting together a symbolic music representation using the western classical notation system (notes on staves); among other software that provide this class of functionality Sibelius, Finale and MuseScore can be mentioned;

 Music processing: operate on existing music in order to refine or transform it; transposing a bar of music is a common example of such activity;